Bosaif39/HTML-CSS-Full-Course-Beginner-to-Pro-practice-/README.md

 ## Overview
 This is a [YT course](https://www.youtube.com/watch?v=G3e-cpL7ofc&t=1059s) which is recommended via [Roadmap.sh](https://roadmap.sh/frontend) on frontend roadmap, click CSS node and see (Free Resources).

-I'm doing it to review and sharpen my skills in HTML just in case I need them in the future and, hence, it's an easy thing, so I'm not using any LLMs like ChatGBT or Deepseek for HTML or CSS.
-However, I'm using the LLMs for comments and documentation only.
+I'm doing it to review and sharpen my skills in HTML just in case I need them in the future.

 ## My progress: